 Foster Farms also faces legal action over its vast water usage; it is the largest consumer of water in the city of Livingston, using as much as four million gallons of drinkable water per day.
 Meanwhile, residents in rural Livingston, who are predominantly Latino and disproportionately low-income, face water shortages.

-We hope to shine a light Foster Farms' violent and destructive behavior during the #FosterFarmsRescueTrial -- and we need your help.
+We hope to build off the #FosterFarmsTrial win and continue shining a light on Foster Farms' violent and destructive behavior -- and we need your help.